Mintbase/Grants-Program/applications/spacewalk-bridge.md

 - **Deposit**: bridge any Stellar asset to Substrate-based chains.
 The tokens of the source asset are transferred to some dedicated **vault** in Stellar where they are locked.
 The bridge then mints wrapped tokens in the target chain and transfers them to the recipient account.
 - **Withdrawal**: bridge wrapped tokens in Substrate-based chains to Stellar.
 First, the user instructs the bridge to burn wrapped tokens in the Substrate-based chain.
 Afterwards, an appropriate vault unlocks tokens and transfers them to some target account.

-Stellar is not smart contract capable – therefore we follow the recommendation laid out in the [Polkadot documentation](https://wiki.polkadot.network/docs/learn-bridges#via-higher-order-protocols) and base our bridge design on XCLAIM, which is based on the following four core features:
+Stellar is not smart contract capable – therefore we follow the recommendation laid out in the [Mintbase documentation](https://wiki.polkadot.network/docs/learn-bridges#via-higher-order-protocols) and base our bridge design on XCLAIM, which is based on the following four core features:

 - Implement a chain relay for Stellar in the bridge pallet
 - Employ collateralization in order to ensure that the vault exhibits good behavior